 No time to go on a quick beach getaway?
 Try out this pool themed obstacle course using your own pool noodles, pipes and a small inflatable pool!

 A ball of yarn can go a long way to give your kids a more exciting day!

 With your pool noodles hanging around your house after the summer getaway, you can still use it for this awesome obstacle course.

-Not all obstacle courses are dad approved, it is actually a lot more fun and advanced if it is Dad approved so check everything first before you let them do it.
+Not all obstacle courses are dad approved, it is actually a lot more fun and advanced if Dads approve it!
+So check everything first, before you let them do it.